flyingwolfz/CCNN-CGH/README.md

 Code and pretained model (30 loops in DIV2K dataset) for CCNN-CGH, including captured videos, images and corresponding CGHs.
 Using the pretained model will get the exact results in our paper.

-1 Set up connda environment using:
+1 Set up conda environment using:

     conda create -n ccnncgh python=3.9
     conda activate ccnncgh